netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 Frequency:
 : Characterizes the type of a recurrence rule.
 Values are taken from "FREQ" rule in {{Section 3.3.10 of !RFC5545}}.
-: For example, repeating events based on an interval of a second or more are classified as recurrence with a frequency value of "secondly".
+: For example, repeating events based on an interval of a second or more are classified as recurrence with a frequency value of "SECONDLY".
+Frequency values defined as identities in the YANG module are used in lowercase.

 iCalendar:
 : Refers to Internet Calendaring per {{!RFC5545}}.